-For an independent Evaluation/Re-evaluation BHDDA staff will apply the needs-based criteria to determine whether the individual in the targeted group is eligible for §1915(i) benefit services.
-The PIHP network will utilize standardized instruments to assist in identifying level of need (i.e., Level of Care Utilization System [LOCUS], Supports Intensity Scale [SIS], American Society of Addiction Medicine [ASAM], Global Appraisal of Individual Needs Initial [Gain-I]), administer other face-to-face assessments related to the individual's functional abilities (i.e., Essential for Living [EFL], Assessment of Functional Living Skills [AFLS]), other adaptive behavior/global functioning scales, etc.), and identify services and supports required to reach the expected outcomes of community inclusion and participation.
-The PIHP network will provide evidence to BHDDA for making the needs-based eligibility determination through a Waiver Support Application (WSA) portal.
+For an independent evaluation/re-evaluation, BPHASA staff will apply the needs-based criteria to determine whether the individual in the targeted group is eligible for §1915(i) benefit services.
+The PIHP network will utilize standardized instruments to assist in identifying level of need (i.e., Level of Care Utilization System [LOCUS], Supports Intensity Scale [SIS], American Society of Addiction Medicine [ASAM], Global Appraisal of Individual Needs Initial [GAIN-I]), administer other face-to-face assessments related to the individual's functional abilities (i.e., Essential for Living [EFL], Assessment of Functional Living Skills [AFLS], administer other adaptive behavior/global functioning scales, etc.), and identify services and supports required to reach the expected outcomes of community inclusion and participation.
+The PIHP network will provide evidence to BPHASA for making the needs-based eligibility determination through a Waiver Support Application (WSA) portal.

-BHDDA will conduct evaluations using validated instruments specific to each individual's condition that identifies the individual meets all the eligibility requirements for §1915(i) service(s).
+BPHASA will conduct evaluations using standardized instruments that identify the individual meets all the eligibility requirements for §1915(i) service(s).

-- For children and adolescents with Serious Emotional Disturbance (SED), the Preschool and Early Childhood Functional Assessment Scale (PECFAS) and the Child Adolescent Functional Assessment Scale (CAFAS) is utilized.
-For children and adolescents with intellectual or developmental disability, standardized tools to identify functional abilities, adaptive behavior/global functioning, and level of support needs (i.e., Developmental Disabilities Children's Global Assessment Scale (DD-CGAS), Vineland, Supports-Intensity Scale - Children's Version (SIS-C), etc.) will be utilized. - For adults with mental health and co-occurring mental health and substance use disorder related needs, LOCUS is applied.
-For adults with intellectual or developmental disability-related needs, SIS is used.
+For children and adolescents with Serious Emotional Disturbance (SED), standardized tools (i.e., the Preschool and Early Childhood Functional Assessment Scale [PECFAS], the Child Adolescent Functional Assessment Scale [CAFAS], etc.) are utilized.

+- For children and adolescents with intellectual or developmental disability, standardized tools to identify functional abilities, adaptive behavior/global functioning, and level of support needs (i.e., Developmental Disabilities Children's Global Assessment Scale [DD-CGAS], Vineland, Supports Intensity Scale - Children's Version [SIS-C], etc.) are utilized. - For adults with mental health and co-occurring mental health and substance use disorder related needs, LOCUS is applied.
+For adults with intellectual or developmental disability-related needs, SIS-A is used.
 For adults presenting with needs only involving substance use disorders, the GAIN-I core assessment is utilized as it directly supports the ASAM level of care criteria that this service system is based on.

-Re-evaluation is conducted annually.
-A formal review of the Individual Plan of Service (IPOS) will occur no less than annually with the individual and any other person chosen to participate by the individual or guardian.
-BHDDA will make determination of continuing eligibility based on evidence provided by the PIHP and an independent evaluation that the individual still meets the needs-based criteria.
+Re-evaluation for eligibility is conducted annually.
+Formal review of the Individual Plan of Service (IPOS) will occur no less than annually with the individual and any other person chosen to participate by the individual or guardian.
+BPHASA will make determination of continuing eligibility based on evidence provided by the PIHP and an independent evaluation that the individual still meets the needs-based criteria.

-BHDDA staff must have a minimum of a bachelor's degree, preferably in a health or social services field.
+BPHASA staff must have a minimum of a bachelor's degree, preferably in a health or social services field.
 Staff are trained in the needs-based criteria outlined for these §1915(i) HCBS State Plan services and are able to evaluate documentation to determine whether each applicant meets these criteria.
 Staff will have access to State systems to verify that individuals are Medicaid eligible and currently residing in a HCBS setting.

-C. Person-Centered Planning & Individual Plans of Service
+C. Person-Centered Planning & Individual Plan of Service